Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 Marketing is a vital part of driving sales and building brand awareness.
-A solid marketing plan allows you to reach new customers and builds stronger relationships with your current ones.
+A solid marketing plan allows you to reach new customers and build stronger relationships with current ones.
+While many small businesses run on tight budgets and may be reluctant to devote resources to marketing, the numbers show the payoff: Companies that consistently invest in marketing — an average of 7.7 percent of revenue, according to Statista — are more likely to achieve above-average growth.

 How to generate leads on a budget

-The best marketing plan will vary depending on the type of business you run, your target audience and your goals.
-If you don’t have a big budget to work with, here are some low-cost marketing ideas to get you started.
+The best marketing plan will vary depending on your business type, target audience and goals.
+If you don’t have a big budget to work with, here are some low-cost marketing ideas to get you started generating sales leads.

 Bottom LineBottom line

-Google Ads is Google's ad platform, which will place your ad on the first page of Google search results for the keywords you bid on.
-If your business relies on local customers, you can also run ads on Google Maps.
+Google Ads campaigns can get your business onto Page 1 of search results quickly.
+If your business relies on local marketing strategies, you can also run ads on Google Maps.

 2. Run coordinated ads on Facebook and Instagram.

-• Test different audiences to see which ones generate the most clicks.
+• Test audiences: Try different demographics and interest groups to see which segments generate the most clicks and conversions.

 TipBottom line